bain3/f.bain/README.md

 The last step is to encrypt the filename in AES-GCM with our last iv and encode it in base64.

-The encrypted file, filename and the salt is sent to the server, which then responds with a id.
+The encrypted file, filename and the salt is sent to the server, which then responds with an id.
 The browser constructs the final url locally.
 ```
 https://f.bain.cz/<id>#<password>